dotnet/EntityFramework.Docs/entity-framework/core/dbcontext-configuration/index.md

 See [Connection Strings](xref:core/miscellaneous/connection-strings) for more information on using connection strings with EF Core.

 Optional configuration specific to the database provider is performed in an additional provider-specific builder.
-For example, using <xref:Microsoft.EntityFrameworkCore.Infrastructure.SqlServerDbContextOptionsBuilder.EnableRetryOnFailure%2A> to configure retries for connection resiliency when connecting to Azure SQL:
+For example, using <xref:Microsoft.EntityFrameworkCore.Infrastructure.SqlServerDbContextOptionsBuilder.EnableRetryOnFailure*> to configure retries for connection resiliency when connecting to Azure SQL:

 <!--
     public class ApplicationDbContext : DbContext